dymodi/dymodi.github.io/Research/Paper/Eagle/outline_1.md

 **(The background of food delivery system)**

 **(Challenges and motivations)**

+**(Related works)**

+**(The solution we proposed)**

 **(The contribution of this paper)**

 ## 2 Motivation
 **(Challenges and motivations)**

+Offline data collecting is much more challenging than online data collecting due to many factors: The installation of IoT devices is time consuming and expensive; the measurements are subject to uncertainty due to sensing errors and other disturbances.

 ## 3 System Overview